Preparing a Cluster Host

 💡

 It's best that you buy hardware that DOES NOT have Wifi hardware on it.
 It simply adds expense and attack surface.
 Sovereign Stack DOES NOT work with wirelesss adapters!
 This is because Sovereign Stack relies on Macvlan to expose services to your network, and WLAN interfaces do NOT support Macvlan!
-Not only that, when you're hosting a website, you want something that's relaible and has minimal contention.
-Wifi is not that.
+Not only that, when you're hosting a website, you want something that's reliable and has minimal contention.
+WiFi is not that.

 Download Ubuntu Server